Connect with others who understand.

 What Are the Symptoms of Hemophilia B?

-Hemophilia B symptoms are classified by severity, based on the percentage of factor IX available to form a clot in a person’s blood.
-Normal plasma levels are between 50 percent and 150 percent, according to the National Hemophilia Association.
+Hemophilia B is classified by the percentage of factor IX in a person’s blood.
+Normal plasma levels for people without hemophilia are between 50 percent and 150 percent.

-Symptoms of mild hemophilia B — defined as 6 percent to 49 percent of factor IX — include:
+Signs of mild hemophilia B — defined as having 6 percent to 49 percent of factor IX — include:

-• Longer than usual bleeding after injury, surgery, or trauma
+• Longer than usual bleeding episodes after injury, surgery, or trauma

 • Heavy menstrual periods